code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 }
 {% endhighlight %}

-In order to execute the above test, open a command prompt and run following Maven command:
+In order to execute the above test, open a command prompt in the project root directory and run following Maven command:

 {% highlight plaintext %}
 mvn test